 If you are covered by another extended health and/or dental plan (e.g. a parent’s or spouse’s employee plan), you can combine both plans to maximize your overall coverage and reduce or eliminate out-of-pocket costs.

-Alternatively, you can opt out of the health portion, the dental portion, or the Plan in its entirety during the Change-of-Coverage and Opt-Out Period from Sept.
-4 – 24, 2018 (for Fall Term students) or Jan.
-7 – 24, 2019 (for new Winter Term students only) and look for the Plan fee to be reversed from your student account.
+Alternatively, you can opt out of the health portion, the dental portion, or the Plan in its entirety during the Change-of-Coverage and Opt-Out Period from September 7th-23rd, 2021 (for Fall semester students) or January 6th–24th, 2022 (for new Winter semester students only) and look for the Plan fee to be reversed from your student account.

 If you are eligible, the Change-of-Coverage and Opt-Out Period is also when you can enrol yourself, your spouse, and/or your dependent children in the Plan.

 With StudentCare, making a claim is simple!
 There are two ways to make a claim on our health & dental plan.

 - Go to StudentCare.ca and fill out a claim form to mail in;